Jonhels/borkday/README.md

 /server

 ## Hosting and running the bot
-You can either host the bot yourself or use the docker image that is provided.
+You can either host the bot yourself with the docker image that is provided, or just use the one live.
 Command to run the bot with docker-compose: docker-compose up --build.
 You can also build it with docker build -t borkday . and run it with docker run borkday.

 ## Configuration
 To configure the bot you need to add the following environment variables: